- This commment is unpublished.· 27/07/2022@Anil Hello Anil,

-Hopefully you brought necessary documents from abroad, such as - if applicable - marriage or birth certifcate, etc., already apostilled or legalized - see requirements and (**) / (***) above.
-Once in Peru these have to be translated by an official translator (and if you only have a legalization on the document, the translation has to be legalized again by the Ministry of Foreign Affairs in Lima).
-You can find a list of these state-approved translators either on the website of your Embassy in Peru or here.
-If necessary get the sworn statement issued by a Peruvian notary.
+Hopefully, you brought necessary documents from abroad, such as - if applicable - marriage or birth certificate, etc., already apostilled or legalized - see requirements and (**) / (***) above.
+Once in Peru, these have to be translated by a certified translator (and if you only have a legalization on the document, the translation has to be legalized again by the Ministry of Foreign Affairs in Lima).
+You can find a list of these state-approved translators either on the website of your embassy in Peru or here.
+If necessary, get the sworn statement issued by a Peruvian notary.

-Make PDFs from your passport (page with your personal data and the one with the entry stamp), from a passport photo and your signature as well as from all other documents.
+Make PDFs from your passport (page with your personal data) and from all other documents.

 Applying for a family visa in Peru

-Once you have the Ficha and all documents together, pay the fee of S/ 162.50 (2021) for the Migraciones administrative procedure “Cambio de Calidad Migratoria” under code 07568 at any Banco de la Nacion branch / ATM or on pagalo.pe.
+Once you have the Ficha and all documents together, pay the fee of S/ 162.50 (2022) for the Migraciones administrative procedure “Cambio de Calidad Migratoria” under code 07568 with concepto "Familiar residente" at any Banco de la Nacion branch / ATM or on pagalo.pe.
 As you already paid the Interpol fee, you know how the systems works, otherwise check again in our article "Paying administration charges and processing fees in Peru".

 Then it's time to apply for your family visa - if you need to leave the country during the application process, you have to apply for a special travel permit before you leave the country, otherwise your application is null and void.